pcesarperez/Modding-never-changes/Modding never changes.md

 12. Click on the aforementioned option and wade through the zillions of options to fine-tune your monster-hunting experience.
 ![Fallout 3 MMM settings](Images/Fallout%203%20MMM%20settings.png)

-### <a id="expandingYourWorld"></a>4.2.3.
+#### <a id="expandingYourWorld"></a>4.2.3.
 Expanding your world

 It's not that _Fallout 3 Game of the Year Edition_ lacks places to visit.
-On the contrary, you will ruining your life trying to unfold the secrets of the Capital Wasteland, but, still, why not add some spice to the mix?
+On the contrary, you will be ruining your life trying to unfold the secrets of the Capital Wasteland, but, still, why not add some spice to the mix?

 We are going to add three mods that add new content to the game: [_Alton, IL_](http://www.nexusmods.com/fallout3/mods/16949/?), [_Arefu Expanded_](http://www.nexusmods.com/fallout3/mods/8976/?) and [_Mothership Zeta Crew_](http://www.nexusmods.com/fallout3/mods/8747/?).
 Let's start.